 The result from the brief marinating and then quick roasting is an intense strawberry flavor with a flash of acidity from the vinegar.
 Should you want to up the flavors even further then try a twist of black pepper before serving.

 - 1 pound/450 grams strawberries (washed in cold water and hulled)

 - 3 dessertspoons caster sugar (about 2 1/2 tablespoons)

 - Optional: black pepper

-- After the marinating, put the tray into the centre of the preheated oven and roast for 20 minutes.
+After the marinating, put the tray into the center of the preheated oven and roast for 20 minutes.
 The strawberries will soften but keep a good shape.
 The vinegar and sugar will start to caramelize, make sure though that it does not burn.

 Take the roasting tin from the oven, leave to cool until cold, the syrup will thicken and become very tasty.
 Transfer the strawberries to a Kilner jar or similar and close.
 Store in the fridge.
 They will keep for several weeks.